opencv/opencv/modules/objdetect/doc/cascade_classification.rst

 ----------------------------
 .. ocv:function:: int CascadeClassifier::runAt( Ptr<FeatureEvaluator>& feval, Point pt )

     Runs the detector at the specified point.
-Use ``setImage`` to set the image that the detector is working with.
+Use ``setImage`` to set the image for the detector to work with.

-    :param feval: Feature evaluator that is used for computing features.
+    :param feval: Feature evaluator used for computing features.

     :param pt: Upper left point of the window where the features are computed.
 Size of the window is equal to the size of training images.